 If, following this normal provision, improvements in progress are not seen, we will contact parents to discuss this and what we will be doing to help us to address these needs better.
 From this point onwards the pupil will be identified as having special educational needs because special educational provision is being made.
-Parents of children on our SEN register are offered longer appointments at parent evenings to allow them time to discuss their child's Learning Support Plan and review the provision for their child.
+Parents of children on our SEND register are offered longer appointments at parent evenings to allow them time to discuss their child's Learning Support Plan and review the provision for their child.

 In addition to this, parents of pupils with an Education, Health and Care Plan will be invited to contribute to and attend an annual review, which, wherever possible will also include other agencies involved with the pupil.
-Information will be made accessible for parents.
+Information will be made accessible for parents at least two weeks before the date of the review meeting.